Liébana: Geography

 Image of Peña Ventosa in Liébana.

-Liébana is a closed mountainous comarca, constituted by four valleys (Valdebaró, Cereceda, Valdeprao and Cillorigo) that connect in Potes, the centre of the comarca.
-Its main rivers are the Deva, the Quiviesa and the Buyón.
+Liébana is a closed mountainous comarca, made up of four valleys (Valdebaró, Cereceda, Valdeprao and Cillorigo) that connect in Potes, the centre of the comarca.
+Its main rivers are the Deva, the Quiviesa and the Bullón.
 The steep-sided uplands are formed of Carboniferous limestone affected by karstic processes.
 Shale and sandstone can be found in the bottom of the valleys.

-The considerable deepness of the valleys, with big differences in altitude and steep slopes creates a great wide variety of environments which allow for a multitude of vegetable species: beeches, holm oaks, cork oaks and other types of oaks (Quercus robur, Quercus Pyrenaica and Quercus lusitania), grazing pastures and cultivated crops.
-Its narrow relief makes it have a microclimate different from the rest of the region, affected by an Atlantic climate.
-So, while in the bottom of the valley of Liébana a Mediterranean climate can be enjoyed, it shifts progressively as we ascend to a humid Atlantic climate until subalpine conditions are reached in the high peaks of Picos de Europa.
+The considerable depths of the steep-sloped valleys create a great wide variety of environments which allow for a multitude of tree species: European beech, holm oak and cork oak, as well as other oaks such as Quercus robur, Quercus Pyrenaica and Quercus lusitania.
+These complement the grazing pastures and cultivated crops.
+The landscape's narrow relief gives it a microclimate different from the rest of the region, affected by an Atlantic climate.
+So, while the bottom of the Liébana valley enjoys a Mediterranean climate, it shifts progressively to a humid Atlantic climate as the altitude increases, until subalpine conditions are reached in the high peaks of the Picos de Europa.
 The average annual temperatures are 28°C maximum and 8°C minimum, with a lower precipitation rate than in other Cantabrian zones (800 mm annually versus 1,000 to 1,200 mm of average in the region).